sisixili/notes-app/README.md

-# notes-app
+# Notes App
-Basic Express + MySQL backend for notes app
+This is a basic Express + MySQL backend for a notes app.
+Note: .env file not included